 - Various other instruments

 So you could try the MXL 990 microphone as a starter and perhaps work your way up to using the RØDE NT2-A somewhere further down the line.
+It’s totally up to you and where your budget currently sits.

 Finding equipment on a budget is easy, as the RØDE NT2-A is an extremely versatile microphone to have in your home studio.
+It’s the best vocal microphone under $500 that I’ve come across in a very long time.

 So whether you’re looking to become the next Beyonce or if you’re just looking to record your own music as a part-time hobby, you’ll still want top-notch sound quality.
 Get hold of the RØDE NT2-A microphone and let your journey begin.